Core Concepts

 // Supabase adapter

-import { SupabaseAuthAdapter } from '@solvapay/auth/supabase';
+import { SupabaseAuthAdapter } from '@solvapay/auth/supabase'

 const adapter = new SupabaseAuthAdapter({